 Breaking down long to-do-lists in manageable portions.

 |Regular usage needed for best results.|

-To do lists or task lists are probably one of the simplest self management tools.
+To do lists or task lists are probably one of the simplest self management and productivity tools.
 You just collect everything in a long list, where topics can be checked off after completion.

 |Remembering small numbers of tasks.|

 Quickly writing down reminders of tasks in a flexible way.

 |Busy people easily end up with hundreds of items or way too many unstructured lists.|